dpPEScomp/pesdpcompetition.github.io/_pages/about.md

 ![PESDPlogo](https://dppescomp.github.io/pesdpcompetition.github.io/images/PESDPlogo.png)

+## Final Results Have Been Released!
+Congratulations to all award recipients!
+The details are available [here](https://dppescomp.github.io/pesdpcompetition.github.io/finalstandings/).

 ## Official site
 The [official site](https://ieee-dataport.org/competitions/good-datasets-ai-model-training-power-and-energy-domain) of this competition can be accessed on IEEE DataPort and news will be dually updated dynamically on this site.